AnaCarolinaSantos/AnaCarolinaSantos/README.md

 - 👩🏻‍💻 Junior Full Stack Developer

-- 🩺 I’m currently working at SpinCare - Pulsati
+- 💚 I’m currently working at Senior Sistemas

-- ⌨️ Languages used by me: **HTML, CSS, JavaScript, Java, PostgreSQL**
+- ⌨️ Languages used by me: **HTML, CSS, TypeScript, Java, PostgreSQL**

 - 🙆🏻‍♀️ More at https://www.linkedin.com/in/ana-carolina-santos-3549a2218/
 <br>